Skip to navigation Skip to content

 • select Duplicate

-• Did you add a case note?
-Message displays
+• add case notes.
+Include all actions taken.
+Did you add a case note? message shows

 • select Yes